How to Get more Views on LinkedIn in 2021

 This is a good first step before you start using pods in general.

 LinkedIn engagement pods.
 What a topic!
-A topic that has not finished to be debated.
-Between the pros who see it as a cheap opportunity to promote their content and the jerks who see it as a lack of authenticity and a vain technique to flatter their ego with dozens of likes..
+It’s a debate that rages forever on.
+Between the pros who see it as a cost-effective option to promote their content, and the jerks who believe it lacks authenticity and is a vain technique that people use to flatter their ego with dozens of likes..